This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can I use a different sweetener?

 Yes, but the texture won’t be as smooth and silky.
-Check my keto sweetener guide for a conversion chart.
+Check my guide on sugar replacements to learn how different sweeteners work, and use the sweetener conversion chart to convert if you want to proceed.

 Peanut Cutter Cup Cheesecake Storage Instructions